-Strava collects information about you, including information that directly or indirectly identifies you, if you or your other members choose to share it with Strava.
+Strava collects information about you, including information that directly or indirectly identifies you, if you or your other Strava users choose to share it with Strava.
 We receive information in a few different ways, including when you track, complete or upload activities using the Services.
 Strava also collects information about how you use the Services.
-There are also several opportunities for you to share information about yourself and your activities with Strava.
+There are also several opportunities for you to share information about yourself, your friends, and your activities with Strava.
 For example:

-- We collect basic account information such as your name, email address, date of birth, gender, username and password that helps secure and provide you with access to our Services.
+We collect basic account information such as your name, email address, date of birth, gender, weight, username and password that helps secure and provide you with access to our Services.
 We also use dates of birth to enhance safety and privacy for our younger users, to place you on age-group leaderboards, and to provide more accurate performance analysis.

-- Profile and use information is collected about you when you choose to upload a picture, activity (including date, time and geo-location information as well as your speed and pace) or post, join a challenge, add your equipment usage, view others' activities, or otherwise use the Services.
+Profile, activity and use information is collected about you when you choose to upload a picture, video, post, or activity (including date, time and geo-location information as well as your speed and pace and perceived exertion), join a challenge, add your equipment usage, view others' activities, or otherwise use the Services.

-- Strava may collect or infer health information which may include information such as heart rate or other biometric information, such as power, cadence, height and weight or other indicators.
-Before you can upload health information to Strava or information from which Strava can infer health information, you must give your explicit consent to the processing of that health information by Strava.
+Strava may collect or infer health information.
+Certain health information may be inferred from sources such as heart rate or other measurements, including power, cadence, and weight or other indicators.
+Before you can upload health information to Strava, you must give your explicit consent to the processing of that health information by Strava.
 You can withdraw your consent to Strava processing your health information at any time.
 You can also hide certain statistics, such as your heart rate, from being viewed by others on individual activities.

-- Strava allows you to sign up and log in to the Services using accounts you create with third-party products and services, such as Facebook or Google (collectively, “Third-Party Accounts”).
-If you access the Services with Third-Party Accounts we will collect information that you have agreed to make available such as your name, email address, profile information and preferences with the applicable Third-Party Account.
-This information is collected by the Third-Party Account provider and is provided to Strava under their privacy policies.
-You can generally control the information that we receive from these sources using the privacy settings in your Third-Party Account.
+Strava allows you to sign up and log in to the Services using accounts you create with third-party products and services, such as Meta, Google, or Apple (collectively, “Third-Party Accounts”).
+If you access the Services with Third-Party Accounts we will collect information that you have agreed to make available such as your name, email address, profile information and preferences.
+This information is collected by the Third-Party Account providers and is provided to Strava under their privacy policies.
+You can generally control the information that we receive from these sources using the privacy controls in your Third-Party Account.

 The Services use log files.
-Stored information includes IP addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks.
-This information is used to analyze trends, administer, protect and secure the Services, track member movement in the aggregate, and gather broad demographic information for aggregate use.
-IP addresses, etc., may be linked to session IDs, athlete IDs and device identifiers.
+The information stored in those files includes IP addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks.
+This information is used to analyze trends, administer, protect and secure the Services, track user movement in the aggregate, and gather broad demographic information (e.g., country residence) for aggregate use.
+IP addresses may be linked to session IDs, athlete IDs and device identifiers.

 How Strava Uses Information